ankit-akp/SimpleStopWatch/README.md

 3. Click on Set This to set the current background.

-## How to change the Stopwatch Design
+## How to change the Stopwatch design
 1. Just click on Switch button to change the design of Stopwatch.

 ![Switch Clock](./images/switchclock.PNG)